F5Networks/f5-aws-cloudformation/supported/failover/across-net/via-api/3nic/existing-stack/byol/README.md

 ## Prerequisites and configuration notes
 The following are prerequisites for the F5 3-NIC CFT:
-  - An existing AWS VPC with two separate Availability Zones, each with two subnets:
+  - An existing AWS VPC with two separate Availability Zones, each with three subnets:
-    - Management subnet (called Public in the AWS UI).
+    - A subnet for the BIG-IP management interface.
 The subnet for the management network requires a route and access to the Internet for the initial configuration to download the BIG-IP cloud library.
+    - A subnet for the BIG-IP external interface.
-    - External subnet (called Private in the AWS UI).
+    - A subnet for the BIG-IP internal interface.
   - The AWS VPC must have **DNS Hostnames** enabled, and the VPC DHCP default option *domain-name = < region >.compute.internal domain-name-servers = AmazonProvidedDNS* is required.
   - Key pair for management access to BIG-IP VE (you can create or import the key pair in AWS), see http://docs.aws.amazon.com/cli/latest/reference/iam/upload-server-certificate.html for information.
   - Because you are deploying the BYOL template, you must have a valid BIG-IP license token.

 ## Important configuration notes
+  - There are new options for BIG-IP license bundles, including Per App VE LTM, Advanced WAF, and Per App VE Advanced WAF.
+See the [the version matrix](https://github.com/F5Networks/f5-aws-cloudformation/blob/master/aws-bigip-version-matrix.md) for details and applicable templates.
   - Beginning with release 3.3.0, the BIG-IP image names have changed (previous options were Good, Better, and Best).
 Now you choose a BIG-IP VE image based on whether you need [LTM](https://www.f5.com/products/big-ip-services/local-traffic-manager) only or All modules available (including [WAF](https://www.f5.com/products/security/advanced-waf), [AFM](https://www.f5.com/products/security/advanced-firewall-manager), etc.), and if you need 1 or 2 boot locations.
 Use 2 boot locations if you expect to upgrade the BIG-IP VE in the future.
 If you do not need room to upgrade (if you intend to create a new instance when a new version of BIG-IP VE is released), use an image with 1 boot location.
 See this [Matrix](https://clouddocs.f5.com/cloud/public/v1/matrix.html#amazon-web-services) for recommended AWS instance types.
   - This template creates AWS Security Groups as a part of the deployment.
 For the external Security Group, this includes a port for accessing your applications on port 80/443.
 If your applications need additional ports, you must add those to the external Security Group created by the template.
 For instructions on adding ports, see the AWS documentation.
   - This solution uses the SSH key to enable access to the BIG-IP system(s).
 If you want access to the BIG-IP web-based Configuration utility, you must first SSH into the BIG-IP VE using the SSH key you provided in the template.
 You can then create a user account with admin-level permissions on the BIG-IP VE to allow access if necessary.